Panna Cotta with Raspberry Gelee

 How to Serve

 Panna cotta is best served cold, thoroughly chilled from several hours in the fridge.
-Then at the very last moment, I like to add a few fresh berries on top of each one.
+Then at the very last moment, I like to add a few berries or other fresh fruit on top of each one.

 Recipe Tips and FAQ